gfkse/gfkse.github.io/README.md

 ### Ask for Review

-Once you think you are ready to go, please reach out to the [Open Source CoP](https://teams.microsoft.com/l/team/19%3a3750f2603cd245c69b72915c9f002335%40thread.tacv2/conversations?groupId=7bb77e08-5b4b-4e49-aca3-b594498deaf0&tenantId=60f3f635-a520-4eb7-a859-dbc5572fc839) (internal link) for a review.
+Once you think you are ready to go, please reach out to the GfK Open Source CoP for a review.

 ### After Release

 -   You put a lot of effort into open-sourcing your project.
-Now is the time to talk about it on conferences, appropriate mailing lists etc. Is there an official repo for your kind of software, e.g. PyPI, npm, or CRAN?
+Now is the time to talk about it at conferences, appropriate mailing lists etc. Is there an official repo for your kind of software, e.g. PyPI, npm, or CRAN?
 Try to publish it there.
--   Timely react to new issues, feature requests etc., even if it is just communicating that you currently do not have time to look into it.
+-   Be timely in responding to the community and contributors.
+This includes new issues, pull requests, feature requests etc., even if it is just communicating that you currently do not have time to look into it.
 -   Actively create issues on your own if you long for help from the community.

 ## Credits